another-m00/Window-API/README.md

 *The API also needs to be tested before releasing*

 ## Functions

 I tried to make the api as easy-to-use as possible so the basics you need to know to are 3 functions: `render()` `new Window()` and `windows.add()`.

 - render() handles everything.
 You only need to call it in every `TIC()` cycle once.
 Render does not accept parameters.
 - new Window() is the Window object constructor (not exactly a contructor,since it is not linked to a class).
 You can find more info on that later.
 - windows.add(<window object>) is the same as `windows.active.push(<Window object>)`.
 It registers and starts rendering a window object on the next render cycle.

 ## Windows' scope

 The windows' render and update functions can freely access any global variable or set them, although the API uses a few variables, ao you can't access those from outside the Windows and they reset each cycle.
 These variables are:

 - m :contains the untranslated mouse output capped at screen cordinates + a helper function, not available in the update function
 - w :the window object
 - H :temporary variable
 - K :temporary variable (The count of the window)
 - Z :temporary variable
 - C :temporary variable

 Temporary variables are actively used by the API, you shouldn't use them as global variables as they will be overwritten.

-Currently the inputs are not captured, you can always get the current state of the inputs with the built-in Tic-80 API.
-If it's a popular demand, I'll add a plugin for that.
+The inputs are captured, both `mouse`, `btn`, `btnp`, `key`, and `keyp` will return false values when they are called from an unfocused window.
+In case of `mouse`, all button states are false, the position is (-8,-8) and bith scroll values are 0.
+You can use these functions normally outside the windows, since once the rendering is finished evrything is restored.

 ## The Window() constructor and window data

 You can access the window's data in the `this` keyword.
 This makes dynamic windows possible and keep their context separated.
 The local w variable also contains the window object because that's the variable the rendering script uses.